My Man Godfrey: Public domain status

-The original film is generally thought to have lapsed into the public domain due to a failure to renew the film's copyright after 28 years.
+The original film is generally thought to have entered into the public domain in 1965 when the film's copyright was not renewed after 28 years.
 However the underlying work, the 1935 book 1101 Park Avenue – re-titled My Man Godfrey with the film's release – had its copyright renewed in 1963 and is thus still in copyright.
-According to Stanford University Library, and under rulings of Stewart v.
+According to Stanford University Library, and under rulings of the 1990 case Stewart v.
 Abend, in so-called multilayered works, the rights holder of the original work can claim ownership of the film script, though not the pictures, if the original book is still in copyright.
 "Films are often based on books ... that may maintain copyright.
 If the pre-existing work is protected, then rightly or wrongly, it has generally been determined that the derived film is also protected."

 Home media

-In 2002, a restored print was made available on DVD by The Criterion Collection, which featured a new cover art illustrated by Michael Koelsch.
+In 2002, a restored print was made available on DVD by The Criterion Collection, which featured a new cover illustrated by Michael Koelsch.
 In 2005, 20th Century Fox Home Video released a colorized version.
+In September 2018, Criterion released the film on Blu-ray with new supplements.

 Remakes and adaptations

 My Man Godfrey was twice adapted as a one-hour radio broadcast on Lux Radio Theatre: on May 9, 1938, with David Niven playing the part of Tommy Gray; and on November 9, 1954, with Jeff Chandler and Julie Adams.
-It was also adapted to radio in a half-hour version on the October 2, 1946 episode of Academy Award Theater, again starring William Powell.
+It was also adapted to radio in a half-hour version on the October 2, 1946, episode of Academy Award Theater, again starring William Powell.
 When the film was remade in 1957, David Niven played Godfrey opposite June Allyson, directed by Henry Koster.
 A stage musical version of My Man Godfrey, produced by Allan Carr and written by librettists Alan Jay Lerner and Kristi Kane and composer Gerard Kenny, was intended for Broadway in 1985, but remained uncompleted at the time of Alan Jay Lerner's death in 1986.